 For more information you can contact the organizers.
 We are aware that most master students have certain constraints from their university and have also to complete a Master Thesis.
 We try to adapt to this situation, and hope that our agenda will fit with and even complement the requirements of your master program.

-This workshop is organized by Cristina Benea and Frédéric Bernicot (Université de Nantes) and is financially supported by the ERC project.
+This workshop is organized by Cristina Benea and Frédéric Bernicot (Université de Nantes).